brunoruviaro/sclork-quneo/README.md

 ## Timeline:

 ### 28 Aug 2019
 I began this project in mid-August 2019.
-A week in and the UI looks in good shape:
+A week in and the UI is in good shape:

 ![UI](https://github.com/tanya-sonker/sclork-quneo/blob/master/Screen%20Shot%202019-08-27%20at%204.51.19%20PM.png)

+Now, I will be focusing on building the mirror class!